solana-foundation/solana-improvement-documents/proposals/0082-relax-transaction-constraints.md

     significant benefits to the network.
 3. Additionally, relax the address lookup table resolution constraint
-    - This was considered, since it is a transaction-level constraint that is depdendent on account-state.
+    - This was considered, since it is a transaction-level constraint that is dependent on account-state.
 However, due to entry-level and block-level constraints that rely on the address lookup table resolution, this constraint cannot easily be relaxed without also relaxing those constraints.